 - SSL certificate changes (http vs. https)

-To prevent and resolve broken link issues:
+To prevent and fix broken link problems:

 - Conduct monthly link checks across all directory listings